tuliocasagrande/getdata007-course-project/CodeBook.md

 3. Convert the activity ids to descriptive activity names;
     - The *activity_labels.txt* file was used;
 4. Calculate the average of each variable for each activity and each subject;
-5. Write the second dataset in a file called *tidyData.txt*.
+5. Write the resulting dataset in a file called *tidyData.txt*.